Guide

 David Walker

-The most recent Federal Deposit Insurance Corporation (FDIC) Community Banking Study (2020) identified key trends that explain why a community bank may be the best bank for your small business.
+The most recent FDIC Community Banking Study (2020) identified key trends that explain why community banks excel at serving small businesses.

-Community banks provide over a third (36%) of all small business loans, which is an awful lot when you consider they provide only 15% of lending generally.
+Community banks provide over a third (36%) of all small business loans, which is significant when you consider they provide only 15% of lending generally.
 Community banks are also the lenders behind almost half of Small Business Administration (SBA)-guaranteed loans.

-The FDIC report notes that while big banks provide lots of loans under $100,000, usually via credit cards, community banks “focus on larger loans (above $250,000) that require higher levels of interaction and analysis.”
-The report also notes that in the world of SBA-guaranteed loans, "a majority of the loans from community banks are for amounts greater than $1 million."
+The FDIC report notes that while big banks provide lots of loans under $100,000, usually via credit cards, community banks "focus on larger loans (above $250,000) that require higher levels of interaction and analysis."
+The report also notes that in the world of SBA-guaranteed loans, "a majority of the loans from community banks are for amounts greater than $1 million," which is particularly notable since standard bank reporting excludes loans greater than $1 million.

-Community banks also play an oversized role in financing commercial real estate.
+Community banks also play a significant role in financing commercial real estate.
 They provide 30% of commercial real estate loans across the USA, and up to two-thirds of these loans are in rural and small metropolitan areas.

 The FDIC report explains that "community banks focus on building relationships with small business owners and tend to make loans that require more interaction with the borrower.
 By contrast, non-community banks tend to use a scoring model that requires little interaction with customers."